sdsna/Poor_Peoples_Pandemic_Report/README.md

 For an interactive data website, see https://storymaps.arcgis.com/stories/fee7360f2a5242d5b62a8234da08dcd0.

-For data from our other projects, see https://github.com/sdsna.
+For data from our other projects, see https://github.com/sdsna and https://www.sdgindex.org/.

 ## Data
-Dataset formatted as Stata dta: (https://github.com/sdsna/Poor_Peoples_Pandemic_Report/poor_people_pandemic_data.dta)
+Data on COVID-19 deaths was from Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
+(2020).
+COVID-19 Data Repository [Data set].
+Johns Hopkins University.
+Retrieved from https://github.com/CSSEGISandData/COVID-19/blob/master/README.md in February, 2022.

-## Codebook
+Demographic data was taken from American Community Survey 2019 5-year estimates in March, 2022, https://www.census.gov/programs-surveys/acs.

-Cross-sectional data available in [Excel](https://github.com/sdsna/Poor_Peoples_Pandemic_Report/PPC Structured Lit Review.xlsx) format.
+Data on vaccination rates was taken from CDC County Vaccination Data, downloaded in March, 2022, https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-County/8xkx-amqh.

 ## Methodology
-Please, see our methodology here:
+Please, see our methodology here: https://www.poorpeoplescampaign.org/pandemic-report/methodology/

 ## Credits
 This report was the joint effort of the UN Sustainable Development Solutions Network (SDSN), the Poor People’s Campaign: A National Call for Moral Revival, Repairers of the Breach, the Kairos Center for Religions, Rights and Social Justice, and Howard University School of Education.
 Authors include Jeffrey Sachs (SDSN), Rev. Dr. William Barber, II (Poor People’s Campaign and Repairers of the Breach), Rev. Dr. Liz Theoharis (Poor People’s Campaign and the Kairos Center), Alainna Lynch (SDSN), Shailly Gupta Barnes (Poor People’s Campaign and the Kairos Center), Helen Bond (Howard University), Maryam Rabiee (SDSN), Anela Layugan (SDSN) and Laura Nora (SDSN).
 The authors thank Sarah Patafio, and Gabriel Mayan for their research assistance and the Health Justice Advisory Committee to the Poor People's Campaign for their insights and contributions.
 Thank you to Sonja Neve (SDSN), Caroline Fox (SDSN) and Tony Eskridge (Kairos Center) for their editorial support.